 - right switch position – -10dB attenuator.

 The feature switch is set with a 3mm flathead screwdriver.
 The switchable output is only available for mono input and either impedance- or electrically-balanced outputs.
-The switchable output is not intended for use with the measurement capsule.

 The output pin configurations for XLR-5-M versions are as follows (inverted unless otherwise noted):